rgbprocessing/rgbprocessing.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I study how images are made, altered, and understood in a world shaped by AI.
-My work brings together computer vision, adaptive learning, and digital media forensics with an interest in building technology that is both powerful and responsible.
+I study how digital images are made and used, what information we can extract from imaging data, and how the world is shaped by digital imagery.
+I’m drawn to investigate the extent to which the world is represented or misrepresented inside an image and how this relationship changes with the ebbs and flows of technology.

+My work utilizes traditional image processing, computer vision, computational photography, and deep learning methods to process a wide variety of data.
+I focus on solving complex multi-modal problems and learning meaningful scientific and societal insights in my research.

-I’m especially drawn to questions of authenticity, 3D and video understanding, and how visual systems capture material properties like texture, reflection, and color.
-I’m also interested in the broader impact of generative AI, from bias and governance to the ways new visual technologies can support people, not just process data.
+My goal is to develop responsible technology that builds and improves the world.
+I’m also interested in the broader impact of technology, from mitigating bias, exploring the future of AI governance, and investigating the ways in which technology affects people’s lives.

+## Selected Research Focus Areas

+- Deepfake, manipulated, and generated image detection
+- Medical image analysis and processing
+- Astronomical image processing
+- Search tree traversal algorithms
+- 3D video processing and reconstruction